Get Money to Help During COVID

 We want you to clearly understand the types of classes and instruction we’re offering so you can make the best class choices for yourself.
 When reviewing the Class Schedule, use the “Location” tag and refer to these definitions:

-Virtual – Virtual classes meet via an online meeting space on the days and times listed in the class schedule (sometimes called synchronous).
+Virtual classes meet regularly via an online meeting space.
+Students are expected to log in on the days and times listed in the class schedule.

-Hybrid – Hybrid is a mix of Online and Face-to-Face on the days and times listed in the class schedule.
+Hybrid classes are a mix of Online and Face-to-Face on the days and times listed in the class schedule.

 New to online learning?
 Free training and resources are available through the Center for Teaching & Online Learning (CTOL).